dotjarvis/hommyeats/README.md

 # Hommyeats
-This project show cases my frontend skills and is part of my portfolio projects.
-Its a Recipe web app that provides guide to a given meal preparation.
+Hommyeats is a Recipe web app that provides guide to a given meal preparation.

 The project was made using HTML5, CSS3 and Vanilla JS